citp/privacy-policy-historical/j/ju/jus/justice.gov.md

-> *The following text is extracted and transformed from the justice.gov privacy policy that was archived on 2005-06-28.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20050628213339id_/http%3A//www.justice.gov/privacy-file.htm) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the justice.gov privacy policy that was archived on 2005-12-31.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20051231171220id_/http%3A//www.justice.gov/privacy-file.htm) for the most accurate reproduction.*

-# DOJ Privacy Policy
+# USDOJ: Privacy Policy

 Thank you for visiting the Department of Justice's Web site and reviewing our Privacy Policy.
 We remind you that if you link to a site outside of the Department of Justice, you are subject to the policies of the new site.

 **A. Information Collected and Stored Automatically**